375-351-Great Vocals

 Writer/Composer: Van Morrison (1970)

 Northern Irish singer / songwriter Van Morrison wears many hats, Jazz, (this song) Rock, Folk, Blues.
 R&B, and Soul.
 He proves it here with his very remarkable ability to cross genres, and his amazing agility to switch gears with his flexible voice.
 He has always been somewhat of an enigma, being from a Rock background and with a voice that’s considered abrasive, yet distinct and unique.
-His long career, validated by being a multi-instrumentalist, beginning in the 1960s and continues well into the 2010s.
+His long career, preserved by being a multi-instrumentalist, began in the mid-1960s and continued well into the 2010s.
 Now legendary, his baritone voice doesn’t seem to age, even reaching a sweet falsetto…Stunning and Fulfilling!

 351. AUTUMN LEAVES (1965)